HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 In 2021, 13.5% of mobile pages were not using a legible font size.
 Thanks to Google’s focus on user experience across all devices, more pages than ever now use a legible font size.
 Only 11% of mobile pages are still not using a legible font size.

 {{ figure_markup(
-  caption="11% of sites not using a legible font size", content="11%", classes="big-number", sheets_gid="74703616",
+  caption="Sites not using a legible font size", content="11%", classes="big-number",
+  sheets_gid="74703616",